openjdk/jdk/src/jdk.jartool/share/man/jar.md

 argument is the first argument specified on the command line.

 [`-c`]{#option--create} or `--create`
-:   Creates the archive.
+:   Creates the JAR file.

 [`-i`]{#option--generate-index} *FILE* or `--generate-index=`*FILE*
 :   Generates index information for the specified JAR file.
 This option is deprecated
     and may be removed in a future release.

 [`-t`]{#option--list} or `--list`
-:   Lists the table of contents for the archive.
+:   Lists the table of contents of the JAR file.

 [`-u`]{#option--update} or `--update`
 :   Updates an existing JAR file.

 [`-x`]{#option--extract} or `--extract`
-:   Extracts the named (or all) files from the archive.
+:   Extracts the named (or all) files from the JAR file.
-    If a file with the same name appears more than once in the archive, each copy will be extracted, with later copies overwriting (replacing) earlier copies unless -k is specified.
+    If a file with the same name appears more than once in the JAR file, each copy will be extracted, with later copies overwriting (replacing) earlier copies unless -k is specified.

 [`-d`]{#option--describe-module} or `--describe-module`